The complexity of finite-valued CSPs: Abstract

 \section{Abstract}

+We study the computational complexity of exact minimisation of rational-valued discrete functions.
 Let $\Gamma$ be a set of rational-valued functions on a fixed finite domain; such a set is called a \emph{finite-valued constraint language}.
 The valued constraint satisfaction problem, VCSP$(\Gamma)$, is the problem of minimising a function given as a sum of functions from $\Gamma$.
-We establish a dichotomy theorem with respect to exact solvability for \emph{all} finite-valued languages defined on domains of \emph{arbitrary} finite size.
+We establish a dichotomy theorem with respect to exact solvability for \emph{all} finite-valued constraint languages defined on domains of \emph{arbitrary} finite size.

-We show that every \emph{core} language $\Gamma$ either admits a binary idempotent and symmetric fractional polymorphism in which case the basic linear programming relaxation solves any instance of VCSP$(\Gamma)$ exactly, or $\Gamma$ satisfies a simple hardness condition that allows for a polynomial-time reduction from Max-Cut to VCSP$(\Gamma)$.
-In other words, there is a single algorithm for all tractable cases and a single reason for intractability.
-Our results show that for exact solvability of VCSPs the basic linear programming relaxation suffices and semidefinite relaxations do not add any power.
-The proof uses a variation of Motzkin's Transposition Theorem, hyperplane arrangements, and a technique recently introduced by Kolmogorov\ [arXiv:1207.7213] reformulated using Markov chains.
+We show that every constraint language $\Gamma$ either admits a binary symmetric fractional polymorphism in which case the basic linear programming relaxation solves any instance of VCSP$(\Gamma)$ exactly, or $\Gamma$ satisfies a simple hardness condition that allows for a polynomial-time reduction from Max-Cut to VCSP$(\Gamma)$.

-Our results generalise \emph{all previous partial classifications} of finite-valued languages: the classifications of $\{0,1\}$-valued languages on two-element, three-element, and four-element domains obtained by Creignou [JCSS'95], Jonsson et al.\ [SICOMP'06], and Jonsson et al.\ [CP'11], respectively; the classification of $\{0,1\}$-valued languages containing all unary functions obtained by Deineko et al.\ [JACM'06]; the classifications of finite-valued languages on two-element and three-element domains obtained by Cohen et al.\ [AIJ'06] and Huber et al.\ [SODA'13], respectively; the classification of finite-valued languages containing all $\{0,1\}$-valued unary functions obtained by Kolmogorov and \v{Z}ivn\'y\ [SODA'12]; and the classification of Min-0-Ext problems obtained recently by Hirai\ [SODA'13].